 The Rogue River supply transmission mains transport water from the Duff Treatment Plant to the city of Medford.

-The Commission installs, operates and maintains more than 11,200 valves in a vast underground grid of water mains and service connections.
+We install, operate, and maintain more than 11,200 valves in a vast underground grid of water mains and service connections.
 The valves regulate the flow of water through the mains and allow service crews to shut off water to a specific area and isolate a problem for repair or improvement.
 As a result we are able to limit the number of homes and businesses adversely impacted by a water main project.